mjwals/context-menu/README.md

 # Context Menu
-A small prototype right‑click context menu built to practice DOM selection, event handling, and dynamic element positioning.
+A small prototype right‑click context menu I built to practice DOM selection, event handling, and dynamic element positioning.

 Built by myself in 2019.